zahraselmi-hub/Search-engine/README.md

-# Search-ingine-
+# Search-ingine
-This mini project is about a search ingine for an image
+This mini project is about a search ingine for an image using the histogram